egyptianbman/PhyloD/README.md

 ### Compiling the code

-_We aim to get the source code up in the coming weeks._
+_We aim to get the source code up in the coming weeks -- give or take a decade._

 ### Contact